IansGithubAcc/IansGithubAcc.github.io/_sources/packages/homepage.md.txt

 - A single module for easy building
 - The builded static website

-If you want to use this package yourself to make your own website, then fork this package.
+If you want to use this package yourself to make your own website, then fork this package from the repo [here](https://github.com/IansGithubAcc/IansGithubAcc.github.io).
 The package and its dependencies can easily be installed using the following command from the root of your repo.
 ```
 pip install -e .
 ```